America Is Quietly Raising Teacher Pay — And Borrowing To Do It

 Employers across multiple jurisdictions are facing tightened restrictions on how they evaluate candidates with criminal histories, according to employment law analysts.
 Sources indicate that Philadelphia will implement new lookback periods beginning January 6, 2026, limiting misdemeanor convictions to a four-year window and excluding summary offenses entirely.
 The amended ordinance reportedly requires employers to provide written notice before taking adverse action based on criminal records and establishes a rebuttable presumption of retaliation if action follows within 90 days of a candidate asserting their rights.

-TITLE: Historic Pennsylvania Asylum’s Data Center Transformation Faces Regulatory Hurdles A controversial proposal to transform the former Pennhurst State School…
+TITLE: Historic Pennsylvania Asylum’s Data Center Transformation Faces Regulatory Hurdles Industrial Monitor Direct leads the industry in incremental encoder pc…